Mohammed777777777/Detecting-Crested-Wheatgrass-Using-Remote-Sensing_2/README.md

-# Detecting-Crested-Wheatgrass-Using-Remote-Sensing_2
+# Detecting Crested Wheatgrass Using Remote Sensing 2
-This repository will contain code from the third chapter.
-I have uploaded the scripts along with the Excel/CSV files that are required to run the scripts.
-Please take a look at the extended description of each script to understand what it does.
+This repository contains the code used in this [paper](https://www.sciencedirect.com/science/article/pii/S1195103626000029?via%3Dihub).
+It includes all relevant scripts, along with the required Excel/CSV files needed to run them.
+Each script is accompanied by an extended description explaining its purpose and functionality.

-This is the GEE JavaScript files that were created to formulate the time series data using both PlanetScope and Sentinel data.
-These GEE links will have the the assest links along with the scripts, which is why it is easier to share the links only.
+The repository also includes Google Earth Engine (GEE) JavaScript files developed to generate time-series data using both PlanetScope and Sentinel imagery.
+The shared GEE links contain the scripts as well as the associated asset links, which is why sharing the GEE links directly is the most convenient approach.

 Sentinel-2A time series
 1. https://code.earthengine.google.com/475ec2439d7e57e83b13eedf231bfe12 (TimeSeriesUsingNDVI_Sentinel2A_24_19_iNaturalists)